The future is now: you no longer have to wait a week between episodes of your favorite sci-fi TV series.

 Will and his wife Katie (Sarah Wayne Callies) will stop at nothing to find their son Charlie, who was outside of L.A. on a school trip when the walls came down during Arrival.
 But their strategies for finding him are dangerously different—and put the couple on opposite sides of L.A.'s political divide.

 This dark horse space opera was cancelled by Syfy after only three seasons, despite its devoted fanbase.
 Thankfully, the show is currently available in its entirety on Netflix.

 Dark Matter follows six people who wake abruptly from stasis on a starship called the Raza.
 None of them have any memory of who they are, or how they wound up there—and they must act fast to prevent the Raza from destruction.
 It's a shame the show didn't have a chance to expand beyond its three stellar seasons, but at least it went out with a bang and not a whimper.
 Come for the gripping mystery behind the series' premise, stay for the impressive writing and acting.

 Netflix’s sci-fi/horror anthology series filters technophobic paranoia through a Twilight Zone-like format and, in the process, creates a modern series that somehow makes standalone episodes binge-able.
 There’s no relation between the self-contained episodes except for the tone, which amplifies information-age fears into stories that range from scary-weird to weirdly scary.

-Black Mirror is one of the best sci-fi shows on Netflix, and will be for a long time: seasons two through four are original to Netflix, so the show won't leave the service's library anytime soon.
+Black Mirror is one of the best sci-fi shows on Netflix, and will be for a long time: seasons two through five are original to Netflix, so the show won't leave the service's library anytime soon.

 RELATED: 10 Books Like Black Mirror